 King David wrote, “I praise you because in an awe-inspiring way I am wonderfully made.
 Your works are wonderful, I know this very well.”
 (Psalm 139:14)

 Let’s praise the wonderful qualities and positive characteristics our Heavenly Father granted us.

 - Feel clumsy?
 Praise God for functional legs.

 - Forgot an appointment?
 Praise the LORD for your good memory most of the time.

 - Grumbled at your teenager?
-Thank God He endowed you with enough patience to resist strangling the big goober.
+Thank God that He endowed you with enough patience to resist strangling the big goober.

 7. Ask the Almighty

 Do you find it difficult to recognize your positive characteristics?
 Pray for God to reveal them to you.

 The Bible tells us, “if any of you is lacking in wisdom, let him keep asking God, for he gives generously and without reproaching, and it will be given him.”
 (James 1:5)

 Our Heavenly Father will make you aware of the amazing qualities He’s created in you if you ask Him to